 The book of Daniel also refers to death as a sleep from which the righteous shall arise into a new life (Daniel 12:2 - 3).
 Christians, upon their resurrection, will be instantly changed and given new spiritual bodies (1Corinthians 15:35 - 38, 40, 42 - 44).

-The Biblical teaching that the physical bodies of the righteous will experience death but that their resurrected spirits receive a new spiritual body by God compares partially to this new age teaching.
-One of the main differences is that while this belief teaches a person may die and assume a new form several times, God's word states teaches only one change in existence!
+One of the main differences between true Christianity and New Age is that while reincarnation teaches a person may die and assume a new form several times, God's word states only one momentous change occurs.

-In God's plan, after a resurrected Christian has a spiritual body he or she enters into his family - the family of God - as his spiritual children.
-Just as Jesus Christ was raised from the dead as first fruits (1Corinthians 15:20) so too will those who are truly converted and have his Holy Spirit.
+In God's plan, after a resurrected Christian has a spiritual body he or she enters into his family, the family of God, as his spiritual children.
+Just as Jesus Christ was raised from the dead as a kind of first fruits (1Corinthians 15:20), so will those who are truly converted and have his Holy Spirit.

 Ultimately, the teachings of reincarnation come from pagan sources and not the Bible.
-God's plan to resurrect Christians and give them eternal spiritual bodies so that they can be with him and Jesus FOREVER is a wonderful, glorious truth that is far above any man-made religion or set of beliefs!
+Our Father's plan to bring Christians back to life and give them eternal spiritual bodies so that they can be with him and Jesus forever is a wonderful, glorious truth that is far above any man-made religion or set of beliefs!